toluwalojurotimiayeni/alx-low_level_programming/0x1A-hash_tables/README.md

-Write a function that retrieves a value associated with a key
+Write a function that prints a hash table